The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Selection of post-starburst galaxies

 \subsubsection{Redshift Range Determination}

 The SDSS main spectral classification pipeline provides redshifts and classifications for all spectra based on the Principal Component Analysis (PCA) technique \citep{Bolton_etal_2012}.
-This pipeline redshift is reliable for object types that are common and have large numbers contributing to the PCA templates.
+This pipeline redshift is reliable for object types that are common and well represented in the PCA templates.
 This is not always the case for the post-starburst galaxies that we try to select, especially at high redshift.
-In the preliminary stage of this work we found that a number of known post-starburst galaxies have wrong redshifts and are misclassified.
+In the preliminary stage of this work we found that a number of known post-starburst galaxies, especially at high redshift, have wrong redshifts and are misclassified.
 Since we desire that the final sample be as complete as possible, we do not assume that the redshift value given by the pipeline is reliable, and will determine the redshift from the spectrum as if the redshift is not known a priori.
 For this reason we allow redshift to be a free parameter when we perform the template fitting.
 The redshift is constrained such that the rest-frame wavelength range of the template, 3600-4400\AA, is contained within the observed spectra, corresponding roughly $z=0.05-1.1$ for the SDSS wavelength coverage (3800-9200\AA) and $z=0-1.35$ for the BOSS wavelength coverage (3600-10200\AA).

-However, in SDSS-I/II an alternative, independent spectral classification pipeline is available \citep{SubbaRao_etal_2002}.
+However, in SDSS-I/II, an alternative, independent spectral classification pipeline is available \citep{SubbaRao_etal_2002}.
 This pipeline disagrees in redshift with the main pipeline significantly for about 2\% of the objects.
 Even though both of these pipelines can be individually incorrect, when the two agree the redshift is highly likely to be correct.
 So when this happens (more specifically, when the two redshifts differ by less than 0.005) we do not perform the template fitting over the full redshift range, but only around a narrow range $\Delta z = 0.008$ around the average of the two to find the local optimum.
-For BOSS, since this alternative pipeline is not available, the redshifts for BOSS galaxies are never assumed to be known a priori.
+For BOSS, since this alternative pipeline is not available, the redshifts for BOSS galaxies are never assumed to be correct a priori (see the discussion in Section \ref{sec:compare_pipeline_redshift}).